-AUTHORIZED DEVIATIONS IN PROVISIONS (NOV 2021) (DEVIATION FAR 52.252-5)
+AUTHORIZED DEVIATIONS IN PROVISIONS (DEVIATION FAR 52.252-5) (SEP 1999)

 - (a) Deviations to FAR provisions.
-This solicitation identifies any authorized deviation to a Federal Acquisition Regulation (FAR) (48 CFR chapter 1) provision by- - (1) The addition of "(DEVIATION)" after the date of the FAR provision when an authorized deviation to a FAR provision is being used, and - (2) The addition of "(DEVIATION FAR (provision number))" after the date of the GSAR provision when a GSAR provision is being used in lieu of a FAR provision. - (b) Deviations to GSAR provisions.
-This solicitation identifies any authorized deviation to a General Services Administration Acquisition Regulation (GSAR) (48 CFR chapter 5) provision by the addition of "(DEVIATION)" after the date of the provision. - (c) "Substantially the same as" provisions.
+(1) This solicitation indicates any authorized deviation to a Federal Acquisition Regulation (48 CFR Chapter 1) provision by the addition of "(DEVIATION)" after the date of the provision, if the provision is not published in the General Services Administration Acquisition Regulation (48 CFR Chapter 5). - (2) This solicitation indicates any authorized deviation to a Federal Acquisition Regulation (FAR) provision that is published in the General Services Administration Acquisition Regulation by the addition of "(DEVIATION (FAR provision no.))" after the date of the provision. - (b) Deviations to GSAR provisions.
+This solicitation indicates any authorized deviation to a General Services Administration Acquisition Regulation provision by the addition of "(DEVIATION)" after the date of the provision. - (c) "Substantially the same as" provisions.
 Changes in wording of provisions prescribed for use on a "substantially the same as" basis are not considered deviations.